ykeren6/ada-template-website/index.md

 ### Hypothesis 2 : Subjects in the path

-Another reason we think users may want to go back is if they are not familiar with the subject of the final article or with the subject of the starting article.
-Lack of familiarity would prevent them from being to plan an efficient path and could therefore cause some backtracking.
+Another potential source of backtracking we wanted to look into is the category of the articles in the path.
+The subject of the start point and end point could have a large impact on the amount of backtracking.

-To look into this hypothesis, we decided to create heatmaps of start and end categories of articles in paths of the dataset.
+To look into this hypothesis, we decided to create heatmaps of start and end categories of articles in paths of the dataset to see if any combination of two categories would lead to more backtracking.

 <iframe
   src="figures/category_heatmaps.html"